 Do you want to design skyscrapers?
 Start your own company?
 Create programs for students with autism?
 With about 190 majors and more than 130 minor areas of study, Ball State can help you reach almost any personal or professional goal you set for yourself.
-If you’re not quite sure what you want to study, your faculty advisor and University Core Curriculum courses will help you find the program that makes the most of your talents and interests (without throwing off your graduation date).
+If you’re not quite sure what you want to study, you can start by taking University Core Curriculum courses and your faculty advisor will help you find the program that makes the most of your talents and interests.

 Whatever you end up studying, you’ll get tons of hands-on experience and close interaction with faculty, so when it comes time to graduate, you’ll be ready for anything.
 Trying to decide what major is right for you?
 Take a quick test to match a major with your personality: click here!

 Ball State University had its start in 1899 as a private college called the Eastern Indiana Normal School.
 The entire school – including classrooms, library, and president’s residence – were all housed in what is today’s Frank A. Bracken Administration Building.
 The Ball brothers, local industrialists and founders of the Ball Corporation (best known for their glass canning jars and lids), bought the administration building and surrounding land in 1917 to save it from foreclosure, and then gifted it to the state.
 The Indiana General Assembly accepted the donation in the spring of 1918, with an initial 235 students enrolling in what was already casually being referred to as “Ball State.”
 This year they’re celebrating their 100th Anniversary!